SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/flowers/flowers.md

 ## Hints and Guidelines

-We shall divide the problem into smaller sub-problems, as described below.
+We will divide the problem into smaller sub-problems, as described below.

 ### Separating the Constant Values in Variables